ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 [6]: images/getting-started-with-tableau-public/choose-the-chart-type-you-want.png

+*What does your chart tell you about your data???*

 ## 7. Compare multiple values

 ### 7a.
 You created a visualization!
 Now, let's see if we can create a stacked bar chart.